perfsonar/docs/multi_ma_install.rst

 Authenticating by IP Address
 ----------------------------

 As an archive administrator you may create an account that authenticates based on IP address.
 You may specify an IP mask so that multiple addresses may authenticate.
-This can be particularly useful in large deployments of measurement hosts in a small set of subnets as it does not require a username and password (API key) to be defined for each host in their regular testing file.
+This can be particularly useful in large deployments of measurement hosts in a small set of subnets as it does not require a username and password (API key) to be defined for each host in their tasks file.
 As such, automated configuration is made easier by this authentication method.
 The commands for adding an account that authenticates based on IP are as follows:

 #.
 Change to the esmond install directory::